UPPS 04.05.14 - Unmanned Aircraft Systems (Unmanned Aircraft and Model Aircraft) Operation Policy

 Certificate of Authorization (COA) or Waiver – The FAA defines the COA as an authorization issued by the Air Traffic Organization to a public operator for a specific UAS activity.

-Model Aircraft - The FAA considers a model aircraft that does not exceed 55 pounds to be a UAS that must be flown according to the FAA’s Model Aircraft Operations guidelines, including Registration.
-Model aircraft are not used for business purposes, but are used only for hobby and recreation.
-(Use of a UAS related to Texas State does not come under model aircraft regulations.)
+Model Aircraft – The FAA (14 C.F.R.§ 101.41) considers a model aircraft that does not exceed 55 pounds to be a UAS that must be flown according to the FAA’s Model Aircraft Operations guidelines, including registration, and FAA aeronautical knowledge and safety test and carry proof of test passage.
+Model aircraft are not used for business purposes but are used only for hobby and recreation.

-Nano or Pocket UAS - The FAA has not specifically addressed nano or pocket UAS (weight less than 10 grams); however, due to the potential of invading privacy or causing injury, both are included in this policy.
+Nano or Pocket UAS – The FAA has not specifically addressed nano or pocket UAS (weight less than 250 grams or eight ounces); however, due to the potential of invading privacy or causing injury, both are included in this policy.

-All faculty, staff, and students are personally responsible for complying with FAA regulations, state and federal laws, and university policies.
+All members of the Texas State community are personally responsible for complying with FAA regulations, state and federal laws, as well as university and Texas State University System (TSUS) policies.

-Due to federal and state restrictions limiting the purpose and use of drones, any university employee or student wishing to operate any UAS owned by the university, as part of their university employment or as part of a university program must first obtain a 333 exemption or Certificate of Waiver or Authorization (COA) issued by the FAA.
-The Environmental Health, Safety and Risk Management (EHSRM) Office is the FAA account holder for COAs for Texas State, and all applications must be submitted through this office.
-Employees operating a UAS on behalf of Texas State must be engaged in only professional or scholarly endeavors.
+Due to federal and state restrictions limiting the purpose and use of UAS, any university employee or student wishing to operate any UAS owned by the university, as part of their university employment or as part of a university program must first obtain approval from EHSRM and UPD, per the UAS Request Form.

 Any university employee, student, or unit seeking to purchase a UAS (or the parts to assemble a UAS), or UAS services with university funds or funds being disbursed through a university account or grant funds must first have approval via the UAS Request Form for the purchase from EHSRM in order to assess the university’s ability to obtain a COA or other necessary FAA exemptions to meet compliance requirements prior to approving or disapproving the request.

-Use of UAS must comply with any other applicable Texas State or Texas State University System policies, as well as state and federal law.
+Use of UAS must comply with any other applicable Texas State or TSUS policies, as well as state and federal law.
 All uses of UAS must comply with the required procedures and guidelines set forth in this policy.

 Required Procedures and Guidelines